alexandermorgan/BatchBPE/README.md

 tokenizer.train(data, 50304, verbose=True)
 ```

-Instead of streaming datasets, if you want to load datasets that don't fit in memory and/or hard-disk space, I recommend downloading as many of the files of the dataset at a time as possible, then converting those to BatchBPE's json representation of a dataset which is a greater than 100X compression for large datasets, and then deleting the dataset files.
-Do this for as many groups of files as necessary, then load a list of the json files BatchBPE produced to combine those.
+Instead of streaming datasets, if you want to load datasets that don't fit in memory and/or hard-disk space, I recommend downloading as many of the files of the dataset at a time as possible, then converting those to BatchBPE's csv representation of a dataset which is a greater than 100X compression for large datasets, and then deleting the dataset files.
+Do this for as many groups of files as necessary, then load a list of the csv files BatchBPE produced to combine those.
 For example, the 10B token sample of the FineWeb-Edu dataset is about 27GB spread out among 10 files.
 Say you only have room for 5 of those files at a time on your computer, you could load the entire dataset in the following way.
-While this requires a bit more setup, subsequent uses of the json file will be very fast, so you only have to do it once.
+While this requires a bit more setup, subsequent uses of the csv file will be very fast, so you only have to do it once.

 ```python
 # download 5 files from the dataset before beginning